Deadlift Workout Benefits: Reduce pain in lower back and knee

 How to Perform the Deadlift Workout

-To properly perform a dead lift, start with your feet shoulder width apart and back erect/arched and shoulders squared.
+To properly perform a deadlift, start with your feet shoulder-width apart and back erect/arched and shoulders squared.
 Hinging from the hips, bend forward as if you are going to pick up something from the ground.
 Your knees should bend no more than 90 degrees and your chest should be facing the floor.
 Do not round your back and shoulders.
 If they do round, lift up your bottom towards the ceiling which will decrease the bend in your knees.
 Your weight should be towards your heels while you move up and down.
-If you still are unable to maintain proper form or if you experience back pain, decrease the amount of forward motion until you become stronger and more flexible.
+If you still are unable to maintain proper form or if you experience back pain, decrease the amount of forwarding motion until you become stronger and more flexible.

 Deadlift Starting Position

 The deadlift is one of many exercises that may help strengthen the back muscles and aid in a faster recovery after minimally invasive spine surgery.
 Always consult with your doctor first before starting any workout routine.